What to do when someone dies

-Go Direct Cremations is a subsidiary of Aquatorium Ltd. They specialise in arranging cremations without ceremony, or known as direct cremation.
+Go Direct Cremations is a subsidiary of Aquatorium Ltd. We specialise in arranging cremations without ceremony, known as direct cremations.

 Arranging a funeral without a funeral director

-You do not have to use a funeral director if you do not want to.
-If you prefer you can have a ‘do-it-yourself’ funeral.
+When someone dies, it is not obligatory to use a funeral director if you do not want to.
+If you prefer you can have a simple funeral.
 This may involve a direct cremation or cremation without ceremony.

 Go Direct Cremations specialise in this type of service and will arrange this for you.
 They may be contacted on 0333 4444 524

-Arranging a funeral can not only be stressful - it can also be expensive.
+When someone dies, arranging a funeral cannot only be stressful - it can also be expensive.
 If you are paying for the funeral, think carefully about what you can afford.

 The funeral can be paid for by: